GDPR Privacy Notice

 PRIVACY NOTICE – Members and Volunteers

-This notice is for members, volunteers and friends of Canine Concern Scotland Trust Scheme (“CCST”).
-It has been prepared by the Trustees (“Trustees”, or “we”) in their capacity as Trustees of the CCST.
+This notice is for members, volunteers, and friends of Canine Concern Scotland Trust (“CCST”).
+It has been prepared by Canine Concern Scotland Trustee Limited (“the Trustee”, or “we”) in its capacity as Trustee of the CCST.

 Why we are providing this notice to you